Harness racing: Scandinavia and Finland

 The start of the races and the starting position (which equals a certain number as explained previously) are indeed important, independent of the start method.
 A very good horse in a race with weak opponents but with a bad start number (like 12 or higher) may not become the prime favorite due to the bad starting position, especially at short distance.

 After the start the drivers fight to get a good running position.
 How well this succeeds depends on the horse, the starting position and how the opponents drive their horses.
-Due to the sulky width and the oval race track overtaking is a far more difficult manoeuver to achieve, in comparison with gallop racing.
+Due to the sulky width and the oval race track overtaking is a far more difficult maneuver to achieve, in comparison with gallop racing.
 The "running position fight" during the start and the beginning of the race usually ends in the first turn.
 After the initial fight for a good running position, the horses usually form two rows or tracks.
 Good running positions are the leading position of the inner track or the second (or third) place in the outer track.
 This is explained by the fact that the outer track is close to 15 meters longer per lap, front running is always heavier compared with just follow behind (just like in cycling).
 Positions in the inner track behind the leader may appear the best.
-But as described before, overtaking is not an easy manoeuver.
+But as described before, overtaking is not an easy maneuver.
 And horses in the inner track may very well be trapped all the way to the finish, due to the horses and sulkies in the outer track.
 On the other hand, if an opening in the outer track appears close to the finish line, such a horse has had "an easy ride" with much strength left to give.

 The leading position of the outer track, also known as the position of "death", is a very hard position to run and only very strong horses can win from this position.
 If a horse completes the race from the "death" position, commentators often point that out when announcing the KM pace of the horse.

 On short distances (1640 meters), the horse that gets the leading position of the inner track has a very good chance to be the winner.
 At longer races (with rather even competitors) running positions like second or third in the outer track have good chances, especially if the inner track horses get trapped behind a weakening front horse.

-Though all kind of trot betting in terms of money, is the most popular type of betting in Sweden, attendances at the races don't correspond to this.
+Though all kind of trot betting in terms of money, is the most popular type of betting in Sweden, attendances at the races do not correspond to this.
 Even when "the V75 circuit comes to town" attendance rarely exceeds 5000 people.
 Larger crowds only gather at the biggest races.
 Trot racing as a sport is often considered dull, but when combined with betting it can rapidly get interesting.
 The huge popularity of trot betting in Sweden "spills over" to the neighboring Norway (11 racing tracks), Finland (43) and Denmark (9).